-- 15.1.
-A Student who is subject to a TVDSB-wide expulsion is entitled to apply in writing for re-admission to a TVDSB school once they have successfully completed a program for expelled Students and have satisfied the objectives required for completion of the program, as determined by the Superintendent of Safe Schools and Well-Being.
-TVDSB shall re-admit and inform the Student in writing of the readmission. - 15.2.
-A Student who is subject to a school-based expulsion may apply in writing to TVDSB to be reassigned to the school from which they were expelled. - 15.3.
-TVDSB will consider whether the Student's attendance will have a negative impact on the School Climate, including any Students who were previously harmed, where applicable; - 15.4.
-The Student will be required to demonstrate that they have learned from the incident and have sought counselling, where appropriate; - 15.5.
-TVDSB may, in its sole discretion, determine that a different school than the one from which the Student was expelled is a more appropriate placement for the Student. - 15.6.
-When a Student has successfully met the objectives of the program for expelled Students, the Student must be readmitted to a regular day school.
+- 13.1.15.1.
+A Student who is subject to a Board TVDSB-wide expulsion is entitled to apply in writing for re-admission to a TVDSB school of the Board once they have successfully completed a program for expelled Students and hashave satisfied the objectives required for completion of the program, as determined by the person who provides the program.
+The Board Superintendent of Safe Schools and Well-Being.

+TVDSB shall re-admit and inform the Student in writing of the re-admission. - 13.2.15.2.
+A Student who is subject to a school-based expulsion may apply in writing to the Board TVDSB to be reassigned to the school from which they were expelled. - 13.3.15.3. the Board TVDSB will consider whether their the Student's attendance will have a negative impact on the School Climate, including on any victims any Students who were previously harmed, where applicable; - 13.4.15.4.
+The Student will be required to demonstrate that they have learned from the incident and have sought counselling, where appropriate; - 13.5.15.5. the Board TVDSB may, in its sole discretion, determine that a different school than the one from which the Student was expelled is a more appropriate placement for the Student. - 43.6.15.6.
+When a Student has successfully met the objectives of the program for expelled studentStudents, the Student must be readmitted to a regular day school.
 A re-entry plan must be developed as part of the Student Action Plan (SAP) to assist with the Student's transition and integration back into the school.
-The re-entry plan should contain the following elements: - 15.6.1. a description of the re-entry process for successful transition back to school - 15.6.2. identification of the types of support in both the academic and nonacademic components that are needed to sustain Student learning.
+The re-entry plan should contain the following elements: - 13.6.1. a description of the re-entry process for successful transition back to school - 13.6.2. identification of the types of support in both the academic and non-academic components that are needed to sustain Student learning. - 13.7.15.7.
+A meeting must be convened including the following: - 13.7.1.15.7.1.
+Board TVDSB board level staff; - 13.7.2.15.7.2. staff of the school the Student will be attending; - 13.7.3.15.7.3. the Student;

-- 15.7.
-A meeting must be convened including the following: - 15.7.1.
-TVDSB board level staff; - 15.7.2. staff of the school the Student will be attending; - 15.7.3. the Student; - 15.7.4. the Parent(s) or caregivers if the Student is not an adult; - 15.7.5. where appropriate, other supports or advocates - 15.7.6. the Student's teacher(s) where possible; - 15.7.7.
+- 13.7.4.15.7.4. the Parent/guardian(s) or caregivers if the Student is not an adult; - 13.7.5. where appropriate, other significant adults in the student's life; supports or advocates - 43.7.6.15.7.6. the Student's teacher(s) where possible-: - 15.7.7.
 Interpretation services as needed.